phetsims/rosetta/doc/overview.md

 to the server.

 Babel and webpack are used to compile and bundle the React code, respectively.
-The result of compiling and bundling the React code is a directory containing static files that the server serves.
+The result of compiling and bundling the React code is a directory containing static files.
+The server serves these static files.